What are the legal frameworks?

 Saarland

-Ministry for Economic Affairs, Innovation, Digital Affairs and Energy
+Ministry of Economic Affairs, Innovation, Digital Affairs and Energy

 Upper Mining Office of the Saarland Mining Office of Saarbrücken